Physicslibrary/Threejs-WebXR-67P/README.md

 [https://www.raspberrypi.org/documentation/configuration/wireless/access-point.md](https://www.raspberrypi.org/documentation/configuration/wireless/access-point.md)

-In the "Configuring the access point host software (hostapd)", make own NameOfNetwork and good passwork for wpa_passphrase.
+In the "Configuring the access point host software (hostapd)", make own NameOfNetwork and good password for wpa_passphrase.
 For this experiment, the author finishes at "Start it up" to keep thing simple (so no internet using wireless LAN but apt-get on Pi from ethernet).

 Review Terminal: